-Getting Pain Behind Knee?
+Getting Pain Behind Knee? - Premier Pain Centers

 The Causes of Pain Behind Knee

-Cramps
+• Cramps

-If you are suffering from leg cramps, you may experience pain behind knee.
+If you are suffering from leg cramps, you may experience pain in the knee.
 Cramps are a condition when muscles become highly tight.
 I may cause this stiffness when the muscle is overworked without being stretched.
 If the muscle is stretched and the cramp condition remains, the muscle is merely overworked.

 This overworked syndrome impacts various knee parts and may extend to the thigh or calf muscle.
 Sufferers experience abrupt, painful tremors of the muscle.
 The pain can cause discomfort and become severe with time.

 Some of the probable reasons for leg cramps include dehydration, tetanus infection, liver disorder, high toxin level in the body, and nerve irritation causing sharp stabbing pain issues.
-Pregnancy side-effects also include leg cramps.
+Pregnancy side effects also include leg cramps.

 This is a basic leg pain condition, and sufferers can get relief by recurrently stretching their lower leg.
 Also, cramp sufferers can try shortening their pace to put less stress on the knee joint and adjacent muscles.

-Baker’s Cyst
+• Baker’s Cyst

 Baker’s cyst might not be detected at first because of its minute size and painless condition.
 As the cyst grows, it may move the adjacent muscles or place strain on tendons and nerves, resulting in pain.

-If not treated timely, a baker’s cyst can grow into a size of a table tennis ball.
+If not treated timely, a baker’s cyst can grow into the size of a table tennis ball.
 You may experience pressure in the lower leg with a stinging sensation when it comes in contact with the nerve.

-Chondrosis
+• Chondrosis

 Chondrosis or osteoarthritis is a condition that damages joint cartilage over time.
-You will experience pain in back of knee, difficulty moving or bending the knee.
+You will experience pain in the back of the knee, difficulty moving or bending the knee.
 Joint inflammation makes the knee muscle rigid and sore.
 Other arthritis conditions include autoimmune diseases like lupus and rheumatoid arthritis.

-Runner’s Knee
+• Runner’s Knee

 Runner’s knee is a condition where the cartilage in the knee joint depletes.
-In the absence of cartilage, the knee bones rub together and cause an aching pain behind knee.
-Other symptoms of the runner’s knee condition include knee giving out or clasping unpredictably, leg weakness, limited leg and knee movement, crunching, or oppressive feeling when the knee bends.
+In the absence of cartilage, the knee bones rub together and cause an aching pain behind the knee.
+Other symptoms of the runner’s knee condition include knee giving out or clasping unpredictably, leg weakness, limited leg, and knee movement, crunching, or oppressive feeling when the knee bends.

-Hamstring Injury
+• Hamstring Injury

 Hamstring injury is caused by a rip or tension in any muscle(s) in the backside of the thigh.
-These muscles include biceps femoris, semitendinosus, or semimembranosus.
-If any of the muscle is pulled beyond a certain limit, it may cause a tear.
+These muscles include the biceps femoris, semitendinosus, or semimembranosus.
+If any of the muscles is pulled beyond a certain limit, it may cause a tear.
 This may take months to heal.
 In such a scenario, the right knee support can go a long way in maintaining mobility throughout this healing period.

-This knee condition is usually common in sportspersons or athletes involved in fast running, playing basketball, tennis, or football.
+This knee condition is usually common in sports persons or athletes involved in fast running, playing basketball, tennis, or football.

-Meniscus Tears
+• Meniscus Tears

 The meniscus is a portion of cartilage found on any side of the knee.
 When you twist your legs while squatting or leg bending, the meniscus can be damaged.
 Usually, a pop sound appears when the meniscus is torn.
 This pain is not felt immediately, but it aggravates after a few days of occurring.
 You may experience knee pain when squatting.